-In the following table you will find many terms and abbreviations with which you might not be familiar.
+In the "Table of Detections" you may find some terms and abbreviations with which you might not be familiar.
 To help you better understand these terms we've provided the following definitions:

 Non-Detects (ND) - laboratory analysis indicates that the constituent is not present in detectable amounts.